Measuring Epistemic Humility in Multimodal Large Language Models: Additional Details

 \subsection{Custom Filtering Software}

-To facilitate a rigorous and efficient manual filtering process, we developed a custom GUI using the \textbf{PyQt5} framework in Python, as shown in Figure~\ref{fig:gui}.
-The tool's design is focused on maximizing annotator throughput and accuracy.
+To support manual filtering, we developed a custom GUI using the \textbf{PyQt5} framework in Python, as shown in Figure~\ref{fig:gui}.
+The interface is designed for quick, consistent review.

 The interface presents one image-question pair to an annotator at a time, displaying the image alongside the generated question and its five multiple-choice options in a clean layout.
 Annotators are provided with a dedicated set of buttons to perform one of three primary actions: \begin{enumerate} \item \textbf{Keep:} Approve the question and its default answer as correct. \item \textbf{Modify:} Correct the answer label if the original was wrong but a suitable alternative exists among the options. \item \textbf{Delete:} Discard the question entirely if it is ambiguous, ill-formed, or factually incorrect. \end{enumerate} The software also includes navigation controls (``Last One'', ``Next One'') for efficient review.
 Upon making a decision, the tool automatically saves the result to the question's corresponding JSON file and advances to the next item.
-This streamlined workflow was instrumental in curating the nearly 42,000 initial candidates down to the final 22,831 high-quality questions in HumbleBench. \end{appendices}
+This workflow supported the curation of the nearly 42,000 initial candidates into the final 22,831-question HumbleBench dataset. \end{appendices}